-Herpes Simplex viruses (HSV) are members of Herpes Virus family.
+Herpes simplex viruses (HSV) are members of the herpes virus family.
 HSV is a large virus (2nd only to Pox Virus) with a core containing double-stranded DNA within a coat, an icosahedron with 162 capsomeres.

 SYMPTOMS AND SIGNS

-Primary infection The primary infection is symptomless in most cases, but may present as fever, enlarged submandibular lymph nodes, sore throat, gingivostomatitis with ulcers or vesicles, oedema, with associated anorexia, pain and malaise.
-This condition usually lasts for 10–21 days, and may be accompanied by inability to eat or drink.
+The primary infection is symptomless in most cases but may present as fever, enlarged submandibular lymph nodes, sore throat, gingivostomatitis with ulcers or vesicles, edema, with associated anorexia, pain, and malaise.
+This condition usually lasts for 10–21 days and may be accompanied by an inability to eat or drink.
 Dehydration may be a problem, especially in small children.

-Symptomatic primary infection is most common in children of 1–5 years of age, with an incubation time of 2–12 days, mean about 4 days.
-There may be a prodrome of burning, itching or tingling pain for some hours followed by groups of vesicles usually on the external borders of the lips.
-Lesions may also be found in skin surrounding the lips; chin, cheeks or nose.
-Within a few days the vesicles progress to pustules or ulcers with brownish-yellow crusts.
+Symptomatic primary infection is most common in children of 1–5 years of age, with an incubation time of 2–12 days (mean about 4 days).
+There may be a prodrome of burning, itching, or tingling pain for some hours followed by groups of vesicles usually on the external borders of the lips.
+Lesions may also be present in the skin surrounding the lips; chin, cheeks, or nose.
+Within a few days, the vesicles progress to pustules or ulcers with brownish-yellow crusts.
 Pain is most severe in the beginning and resolves during the next 4–5 days.

 Infection in the newborn may be acquired in utero, at or just after birth.
-The newborn has low resistance to this infection, and usually develops severe disease.
+The newborn has low resistance to this infection and usually develops a severe disease.
 The mortality rate of untreated disease is about 50%.
 Babies with neonatal herpes infection may develop:

 The generalized form is especially serious, and is often combined with intravascular coagulopathy, hepatic and adrenal necrosis, pneumonitis and/or encephalitis followed by permanent neurological sequelae if the patient survives.
 The congenital infection may induce malformations such as microcephaly or microphthalmia, or other symptoms such as jaundice, hepatosplenomegaly, bleeding diathesis, seizures, irritability, chorioretinitisand herpetic vesicles of the skin.